-At Ravenscourt Park Montessori, we aim to ensure that our team of teachers maintain high levels of wellbeing, are supported and encouraged to develop in their profession of Montessori teaching, and work in an environment defined by mutual respect.
-We aim to manage stress effectively, and to avoid undue stress in the workplace.
-We recognise that staff wellbeing is critical to pupil achievement and the school's performance.
+At Ravenscourt Park Montessori, we aim to ensure that our team of teachers maintain high levels of wellbeing, are supported and encouraged to feel great about their work, to develop in their profession of Montessori teaching, and to feel assured that they are in an environment defined by mutual respect.
+We do not tolerate any form of bullying or emotional abuse in the workplace, and ask team members to whistleblow in this event.
+We recognise that staff wellbeing is not only essential for the individual, but is critical to pupil achievement and the school's performance.